MicrosoftEdge/WebView2Feedback/specs/UpdateRuntime.md

   /// code of that unexpected error would be set as `errorCode`.
   /// When update operation can be performed normally, but update resulted in
   /// failure, like download failed, the error code would be presented as
-  /// `UpdateError` property of ICoreWebView2ExperimentalUpdateRuntimeResult.
+  /// `ExtendedError` property of ICoreWebView2ExperimentalUpdateRuntimeResult.
   HRESULT Invoke([in] HRESULT errorCode,
                  [in] ICoreWebView2ExperimentalUpdateRuntimeResult * result);
 }